oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/model.md

 ```
 If the `<name>` value has a corresponding mapped directory in `WDT_MODEL_SECRETS_NAME_DIR_PAIRS`, then that directory will take precedence over any roots specified in `WDT_MODEL_SECRETS_DIRS`.

-NOTE: It is important that the secrets directories contain only secrets files, because those files are examined to create a list of available name/key pairs.
+{{% notice note %}} It is important that the secrets directories contain only secrets files, because those files are examined to create a list of available name/key pairs.
+{{% /notice %}}

 **Path tokens** are tokens that reference known values, and can be used to make the model more portable.
 For example, a model may reference a WebLogic library source path as:
 ```yaml